Our main league competition is the Middlesex League, in which we run several teams catering for all playing levels.

 However, we only have one room, and the atmosphere will depend on the other activities taking place.
 For example, the blitz tournament is quite bustling, with people moving around and arbiters making announcements between rounds; Middlesex League matches and Club Championship nights typically have a quieter atmosphere; other club nights can be quite casual.
 Regardless, we try our best to have people on hand to welcome newcomers!

-In addition to the main Championship trophy, we also award the David Jones memorial trophy (named in honour of our former chairman) to the winner of a grade-limited prize.
+In addition to the main Championship trophy, we also award the David Jones memorial trophy (named in honour of our former chairman) to the winner of a rating-limited prize.
 In the recent past this has gone to the highest-scoring player with a rating below 1675 ECF (130 on the old rating scale), but this can vary from year to year: for example, we sometimes organise a separate rating-limited section if there is sufficient demand.

-If such competitions do take place, we will strongly consider participating, to supplement our over-the-board activities, and accommodate members who don’t yet feel comfortable participating in over-the-board events.
+If such competitions do take place, we will strongly consider participating, to supplement our over-the-board activities, and accommodate members who don’t feel comfortable participating in over-the-board events.

 We occasionally organise other types of event, such as a simultaneous exhibition with a titled player.
 These will typically be announced here on our website, advertised to our members via email, and listed in our event calendar.